-Weather it’s birthdays or coffee preferences, remembering personal information about your clients shows them you’re listening.
+Whether it’s birthdays or coffee preferences, using client notes to remember personal information about your clients shows them you’re listening.
 This type of relationship building is great for client retention, but there are more client notes you can take that will help strengthen your business and even increase your monthly income.

 LESS TIME WASTED